cyliong/weather-cross-platform/README.md

 - Deserialize JSON response using `json_serializable`
 - Display images from the internet using `Image.network()`
 - Display data using `FutureBuilder` widget
+- Find current location using `geolocator`

 ## Features
 - Search by city name
 - Display the city's weather condition
+- Detect the current location and display its weather condition

 ## Dependencies
 - json_serializable
+- geolocator

 ## Requirements
 - Flutter 1.22.0 or higher